What are symptoms of low thyroid function?

 - dry pale skin

 - hair loss

 - muscle aches and cramps

 - slow reflexes

-Additional symptoms can be elevated cholesterol (generally seen as LDL cholesterol increases), fibromyalgia and easy bruising.
+Additional symptoms can include elevated cholesterol (generally seen as LDL cholesterol increases), fibromyalgia, and easy bruising.
 I can personally attest to the relationship of low thyroid and high cholesterol.
 I was diagnosed with high cholesterol with no apparent reason or risk factors.
 My thyroid levels were borderline low and my doctor didn’t think it was necessary to treat the lower thyroid function because my numbers, although low, were in the reference range “box.”
 When I persisted and was placed on thyroid medication, my cholesterol dropped 50 points without any other changes.

 According to American Association of Clinical Endocrinologist (AACE) President Richard A. Dickey, MD, “Patients who have been diagnosed with high cholesterol should ask their physician about having their thyroid checked.
 If they have an underlying thyroid condition in addition to their high cholesterol, the cholesterol problem will be difficult to control until normal levels of thyroid hormone are restored.”